Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability: Discussion

 In Fig. \ref{fig:alpha_flux_vs_redshift}, we show the H$\alpha$ flux produced by each Pop.\ III and Pop.\ II star-forming halo in our A-SLOTH models in the redshift range $5 \leq z \leq 11$.
 Results are shown for all three A-SLOTH structure formation modes (EPS, CTP, and 8 Mpc box; see Sec.~\ref{sec:asloth}), using the best-fit input parameters from Table~\ref{tab:parameters}.
-We see that in all three cases, Pop.\ III stellar populations produce H$\alpha$ fluxes of around $10^{-21}$ erg cm$^{-2}$ s$^{-1}$ or below, declining further with increasing redshift.
-Most Pop.\ II systems also produce fluxes below this level, but there is a small population of Pop.\ II systems that have much higher H$\alpha$ fluxes, reaching $10^{-20}$ erg cm$^{-2}$ s$^{-1}$ or above.
+We see that in all three cases,

+Pop.\ III stellar populations produce H$\alpha$ fluxes of around $10^{-20}$ erg cm$^{-2}$ s$^{-1}$ or below, declining further with increasing redshift.
+Most Pop.\ II systems also produce fluxes below this level, but there is a small population of Pop.\ II systems that have much higher H$\alpha$ fluxes, reaching $10^{-19}$ erg cm$^{-2}$ s$^{-1}$ or above.
 Pop.\ II systems also reach much lower flux values than the majority of Pop.\ III systems, which is a consequence of the different IMFs assumed for the two stellar populations.

 Comparing these results with the sensitivity limits inferred from our ETC calculations reveals a significant disparity: the vast majority of both Pop.\ II and Pop.\ III fluxes predicted by \asloth lie well below the ETC-determined detectability limits for JWST/NIRSpec.
-In particular, Pop.\ III halos consistently fall short by two to three orders of magnitude or more.
+In particular, Pop.\ III halos consistently fall short by one to three orders of magnitude.

 Population\ II halos, while closer to the detection boundary at lower redshifts, still do not reach the threshold required for confident spectroscopic identification beyond $z \sim 7$ in unlensed fields.
 The results for the other Balmer series lines (not shown) are very similar, but with the fluxes decreased by the scaling factors given in Equation~\ref{eq:scaling}.